gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/09 - 1 Samuel.md

 2. He recounts the story of Israel’s liberation from Egypt, and the times of Judges, where the people sinned greatly but God rescued them.
 3. The people sinned when asking for a King, but the Lord will not turn away from them and their king if they follow the Lord.
 4. The people ask for Samuel to pray for them.
+# Chapter 13
+**Key themes:**
+1. Jonathan is Saul’s son.
+2. Jonathan attacks the Philistines, provoking a response and Israel is outnumbered.
+3. Samuel asks Saul for 7 days while he reaches the camp to offer the offerings to God before the battle, but he is late, and Saul offers the sacrifices in Samuel’s place.
+4. This was a grave act of disobedience and usurpation of the priestly authority.
+Because of this, God has chosen a new man (*“after his own heart”*) to be king.
+# Chapter 14
+**Key themes:**
+1. f